 The graceful ones that are eloquent and align with the forces of nature.
 As mentioned in the original book, there exists several rare elf subraces, but not all of them had statistics.
-Here are those rare subraces options with playable traits.
+Provided below are those rare elven subrace options, including the unmentioned Snow Elf subrace, with playable traits for your characters.